AntoThomasK03/isee2018-TeamWithNoName/docs/_posts/2018-06-18-Implementation-&-GUI.md

  <br>...
 <br>}

+<h2>Potential Users</h2>
+We cam eup with two potential user who could use the app.
+<h3>User 1</h3>

+<br>Name: Venkat Reddy Katkoor
+<br>Profession : Student
+<br>Employment Status : Part time
+<br>Purpose of using app: To keep track of his time such as time spent in the university, commuting, working, playing sports,etc..

+<h3>User 2</h3>
+<br>Name: Sharath
+<br>Profession : IT Employee
+<br>Employment Status : Full time
+<br>Purpose of using app: Sharat have a fixed schedule for his job but Sharath want to   goals for his soprts activity and leisure time.
+So Sarath an set goals in goals option of the app and can keep track of them.
 <h2>User Interface</h2>
 Here is the mockup of GUI of our app.
 <br>The login screen has the PIN and option to recover PIN